-The fact is: too often washing is harmful to your hair, but even with long breaks between the hairs washing feels not every good.
-It has long been scientific clarified how often you should really wash your hair to care for them ideally – in the video you can see all the information at a glance!
+The fact is: too often washing is harmful to your hair, but even with long breaks between the hairs washing feels not very good.
+It has long been scientifically clarified how often you should really wash your hair to care for them ideally – in the video you can see all the information at a glance!

 Expert Opinion: So Often You Should Wash Your Hair